 Mr. Valentine has been instrumental in the development of CCAR’s highly-acclaimed videos "Putting a Face on Recovery!", “The Healing Power of Recovery” and “Legacy of Hope: Recovery Elders Video Project” all produced by Jim Mattingly of Rapid Exposure, LLC,.
 He served as CCAR’s point man for the first seven “Recovery Walks!", annual walks held for those in support of recovery from alcohol and other drug addiction.
 He has designed and facilitated several trainings including the "Recovery Perspective – Beyond the Treatment Episode" and "The Language of Recovery".
 Mr. Valentine has willingly shared his experience and expertise with other Recovery Community Organizations in Connecticut and across the country.
 In recovery since December 28, 1987, Mr. Valentine is the author of "Hooked on Recovery", a column that has enlightened the general public about his personal recovery process.
 Mr. Valentine believes that by being public about his own recovery from alcohol and cocaine addiction, he can help ease the discrimination surrounding addiction and recovery.
 He strives to "soften the community" to recovery.
 A University of Connecticut graduate, he has also worked as a counselor in a detox and residential treatment setting.
 He is married and has five children.
 He coaches youth travel soccer and his favorite hobbies are surf fishing, golf and movies.

-Amy Yazmer is excited that she joined the CCAR team in July 2014 as the ROES Coordinator.
+Amy Yazmer joined the CCAR team in July 2014 as the ROES Coordinator and was recently appointed Recovery Works Manager.
 She has always been a strong advocate for individuals in recovery and began her work in the field of mental health and addictions at Elmcrest Hospital working with adolescents after she graduated from the University of Rhode Island with her Bachelor of Science in Human Development, Counseling and Family Studies in 1990.
 She completed her Master of Science in Counseling with a specialization in Rehabilitation from Central Connecticut State University in 1997 and is a Licensed Alcohol and Drug Abuse Counselor and is Certified in Connecticut to work with individuals with Co-Occuring disorders.

 Amy has a passion to work in this field and enjoys working in the nonprofit sector in roles including a Senior Lead Case Manager at Advanced Behavioral Health for over eight years and as a Counselor at the Hartford Dispensary, because they coincide with her values of being nonjudgmental, carrying hope and optimism, educating and empowering individuals, and being client centered.
 She feels very grateful to be a part of people’s journey through their recovery on whichever pathway works best for them.
 She is enthusiastic about working at CCAR in this position and strongly believes in the organization’s vision of putting a positive face on recovery, as well as, making a beneficial contribution to the community.
 Amy has been in recovery since 1991.
 She loves her three beautiful children with all her heart and soul.
 She believes in carrying a smile wherever she goes which she learned from her mother, anything is possible with support and encouragement which she always has received from her dad, and no matter what …never give up before the miracle happens.